-For many people debt can be a major concern and over the past few years the problem has been getting worse in the UK.
 At the end of 2017, the average household owed around £13,000, excluding mortgages.
 Credit has been so easy to come by that we are consuming way beyond our means.
 Unfortunately, schools do not teach enough about the dangers of debt and therefore many people only find out how damaging it can be when it’s too late.
-If you find yourself in this position, here are a few steps to help get debts under control (and eventually cleared).
+If you find yourself in this position, here are a few steps to help get debts under control (and hopefully cleared).

 Review interest terms